syncfusion-content/asp.netwebforms-docs/aspnet/DropDownList/DropDownList.md

 ##Key Features

-* **DataSources** - Binds the DropDownList control with a list, database table or remote data service.
+* **DataSources** - Supports various client-side and remote data sources such as JSON, RESTful services, OData services, WCF services and much more.
 * **Sorting** - Sorts in both ascending and descending orders.
 * **Grouping** - Categorizes the list Items.
 * **Searching** - Provides both incremental and Filter Search.